 You won’t need to start on a long learning curve.
-Blogger is easy to set up and to create a blog.
+Blogger is easy to set up and to create free blogs in minutes.

 On the Blogger welcome screen, click “Create Your Blog”.
 You will be asked to log into your Google account with your email address, and you can get started.

 Follow the step by step guide, and you will begin by setting your free domain name.